Combinatorics of cyclic-conditional freeness: Cyclic and infinitesimal freeness

-In the context of non-commutative probability, and for commutative independences (exchangeable systems in the terminology of \cite{lehner2004cumulants}), one uses Good's formula to introduce non-commutative cumulants for the corresponding notion of independence at stake.
+In the context of non-commutative probability, and for commutative independences (exchangeable systems in the terminology of \cite{lehner2004cumulants}), one uses Good's formula \ref{eqn:partitionedgoodformula} to introduce non-commutative cumulants for the corresponding notion of independence at stake.
 As outlined above, the procedure involves taking independent copies of a random variable.
-In our case, given an unital complex algebra $\mathcal{A}$ equipped with two linear functionals $\Psi,D\Psi:\mathcal{A}\to \mathbb{C}$ where $\Psi$ is unital and $D\Psi$ tracial, it is possible to build for each $n\geq 1$ a cyclic probability space $\tilde{\Psi},D\tilde{\Psi}:\tilde{\mathcal{A}}\to \mathbb{C}$, such that, for each $1 \leq i \leq n$, we have a state-preserving injection and such that the $(\iota_1(\mathcal{A}),\ldots,\iota_n(\mathcal{A}))$ are cyclically free.
+In our case, it is possible to build a probability space $\tilde{\mathcal{A}}$ and linear functional $\tilde{\Psi},D\tilde{\Psi}:\tilde{\mathcal{A}}\to \mathbb{C}$($\tilde{\Psi}$ unital and $\tilde{D\Psi}$ \emph{tracial}, with $D\tilde{\Psi}(1_{\tilde{\mathcal{A}}})=0$), such that, for each $i\geq 1$, we have a state-preserving injection and such that the $\iota_{j}(\mathcal{A}), j\geq 1$ are cyclically free.
+This is because cyclic freeness is a particular case of cyclic conditional freeness for which there is a notion of free product (see \cite{cebron2022asymptotic}).

-As we will see, cyclic freeness is a particular case of cyclic-conditional freeness for which there is a notion of free product (see \cite{cebron2022asymptotic}).
-This permits the construction of cyclically-free copies, and any number of them, of the algebra $\mathcal{A}$ in a bigger algebra $\tilde{\mathcal{A}}$.
+This permits the construction of cyclically free copies, and any number of them, of the algebra $\mathcal{A}$ in a bigger algebra $\tilde{\mathcal{A}}$.
 Following \cite{lehner2004cumulants}, we define

 by for any integer $n\geq 1$ and $a_1,\ldots,a_n \in \mathcal{A}$: